-NOTE 1-BASIS OF ACCOUNTING
+NOTE 1 - BASIS OF ACCOUNTING

-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Goldendale School Districts (GSD) financial statements.
-The GSD uses the modified accrual basis of accounting.
+This Schedule is prepared on the same basis of accounting as the Clarkston School District's financial statements.
+The District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.

-NOTE 2-FEDERAL INDIRECT RATE
+NOTE 2 - FEDERAL DE MINIMIS INDIRECT RATE

-The GSD used the federal restricted rate of 5.89%.
-The GSD did not elect to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+The District has not elected to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.